opensearch-project/documentation-website/_dashboards/discover/defining-analyzing-searches.md

 ## Filtering data

-Filters allow you to narrow the results of a query by specifying certain criteria.
-You can filter by field, value, or range.
-The **Add filter** pop-up suggests the available fields and operators.
+You can use filters to refine query results by specifying certain criteria such as field, value, or range.
+The **Add filter** feature provides suggestions for available fields and operators.

 To filter your data, follow these steps: